+Improving climate predictions.
 Recent evidence suggests that consolidated output from several of today's most recently developed AGCMs forced by observed SSTs provides valuable simulation guidance that may not be possible using empirical methods.
-Three examples of this are (1) prolonged high temperatures over North America following the 1997-98 El Niño (Kumar et al. 2001b), (2) mid-latitude drought in association with positive SST anomalies in the western Pacific in 1998-2002 (Hoerling and Kumar 2003), and (3) influence of Indian Ocean SST anomalies over the Pacific North American sector during the 1997-1998 El Niño (Farrara et al. 2000), although here only a single AGCM was used.
-Identifying the sources of these climate effects using empirical methods would be more difficult due to a combination of two factors: First, historical data needed to train empirical models are scant over parts of the affected regions-e.g. southwestern Asia.
-The second factor is that two of these occurrences (post-1997-98 El Niño warmth and 3-year southwestern Asia drought) are unprecedented in the most recent several decades of historical data.
+Three examples of this are 1) prolonged high temperatures over North America following the 1997-98 El Niño (Kumar et al. 2001b), 2) midlatitude drought in association with positive SST anomalies in the western Pacific in 1998-2002 (Hoerling and Kumar 2003), and 3) the influence of Indian Ocean SST anomalies over the Pacific-North American sector during the 1997-98 El Niño (Farrara et al. 2000), although here only a single AGCM was used.
+Identifying the sources of these climate effects using empirical methods would be more difficult due to a combination of two factors: First, historical data needed to train empirical models are scant over parts of the affected regions-for example, southwestern Asia.
+Second, two of these occurrences (post-1997-98 El Niño warmth and 3-yr southwestern Asia drought) are unprecedented in the most recent several decades of historical data.

 The above examples suggest that a routine climate attribution effort using AGCMs will build up our knowledge base of relationships between SST forcings and their atmospheric responses and complement efforts based on empirical analysis alone.
-By doing so, it may lead to improvements in the seasonal predictions at later times when SST anomalies similar to those documented recur.
+By doing so, it may lead to improvements in the seasonal predictions at later times when SST anomalies similar to those documented are forecast to recur.